Axiom’s Transparency Statement on Human Trafficking and Modern Slavery

-Training on our Anti-Slavery & Human Trafficking Policy forms part of our training cycle for all individuals who work within Axiom.
-In addition, we train and update personnel working with our supply chain on modern slavery issues, as and when necessary, with a view to reducing the risks of modern slavery in our supply chain.
+Training on anti-slavery and human trafficking forms part of our training cycle for all individuals who work within our Group.
+In addition, we train and update personnel working with our supply chain on modern slavery and human trafficking issues, as and when necessary, with a view to reducing the risks of modern slavery and human trafficking in our supply chain.

-We will continue to review our policies, processes and training going forward to make sure they support and further our commitment to combatting the risks of modern slavery in our business and our supply chains.
+We will continue to review our anti-slavery and human trafficking program going forward to make sure it supports and furthers our commitment to combatting the risks of modern slavery and human trafficking in our business and our supply chains.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Axiom’s slavery and human trafficking statement for the financial year ending 2019.
+This statement is made pursuant to the United Kingdom’s Modern Slavery Act 2015 and Australia’s Modern Slavery Act 2018 and constitutes our Group’s Human Trafficking and Modern Slavery statement for the financial year ending December 2022.